 Research Online?
 Many of our research tools are available online.
 Thousands of digital images, texts, and videos are readily available!
 Save time and check this content and other online tools by using the "Digital Materials" tab at the top of this page.

 What Will I Find?
 Archives and special collections typically define the scope of their collections through a Collection Development Policy.
-Learn about what we collect here! (see link below)
+Learn about what we collect here through the policy outlined below!

 While the bills to establish ASU and UA were ratified by the 13th Arizona Territorial Assembly on the same day in 1885, ASU (then known as the Arizona Territorial Normal School) was the first institution of higher education to open for business in Arizona in February 1886!